Azure-Samples/rag-data-openai-python-promptflow/README.md

 Navigate to the Test tab, and try asking a question in the chat interface.
 You should see the response come back and you have verified your deployment!

-If you prefer to test your deployed endpoint locally, you can invoke it with a sample question.
+If you prefer to test your deployed endpoint locally, you can invoke it with a default query.

 ``` bash
 python -m deployment.invoke --endpoint-name <endpoint_name> --deployment-name <deployment_name>